 After Benghazi, we stay at Appollonia to see the Graeco-Roman ruins at Cyrene.
 Since Sicily, I have been of the view that the Greeks chose the best sites in the world.

 But then we make a dash to Tobruk.
+We drive through industrial wasteland to the harbour, the deep port so important in WW2 for the landing of reinforcements and supplies. it changed hand between Rommel and the Allies four times during the war.
+About 7ks inland on the road to Alexandria, stands the Allied war cemetery.
 On the 11th of the 11th 2006 at 11am I stood with 22 others for two minutes and remembered the war dead.
 Many more to remember now.
-Besides the people I went with, there were some Canadians in that simple rectangular Allied cemetery of white- crossed rows.
+Besides the 11 people I went with, there were some Canadians in that simple rectangular Allied cemetery of white- crossed rows.
 Young men too young to die whose inscriptions made me cry.
+“To live in hearts we leave behind is not to die”.
+“He dies a dinkum hero to keep Australia free”.
+“We can always remember you smiling, my boy”.
+Buried here are 3194 Australians, 507 British, 28 Indians and 107 from Poland.
+There is a simple room at the entrance with an index.
+I signed the Visitors’ Book there.
 Next to this simple open memorial, the monumental German memorial stands.
-Two stories high and made of imposing stone its top battlement afforded a view of the arid landscape around the harbour.
-Petrochemical plants and oil refineries were silhouetted.
+Two stories high and made of imposing stone its top battlement afforded a view of the sand coloured town and arid landscape Around the harbour petrochemical plants and oil refineries were silhouetted.
 Rommel’s bunker is a dilapidated, rubbish strewn, neglected outbuilding surrounded by rubble.

 At the airport I see a young woman in a chador with red hair and very pale skin.
 She is with a man and a small child and is crying.
 We go through customs; she is alone and we start to talk.
 An Irish/ South African Moslem convert married to a Libyan, she is going to a family wedding down south and he has not allowed her son to accompany her.
 Problems are wider, cross-cultural probably.
-She works; he studies; her money goes to his family; he wants her to sell her Jo’berg flat.
+She works; has no freedom; he studies; her money goes to his family; he wants her to sell her flat in another country.
+If this goes on I will die she says.
 We exchange emails.
 She is happier with a better job now in Tripoli.
 Then the correspondence drifts off as these things do.

-With the current civil war, I have been thinking about her.
-I send an email.
-It is returned – undeliverable!
+During the civil war, I thought about her a great deal.
+I sent an email.
+It was returned – undeliverable!